Regular people

 The lesson being, why do things that put immediate discomfort on your body?
 That slight discomfort will become a major problem over time.
-Change happens from the workout, but not immediately in that moment.
+Change happens from the workout, but not immediately at that moment.
 Exercise just stimulates the process.
-For some reason the biological engineering of humans is exercise is the main driver in change.
-It should just Be stimulating the process.
+For some reason, the biological engineering of humans is that they think exercise is the main driver of change.
+However, it should just be stimulating the process.
 Nutrition, sleep and consistency are the main drivers.

 MUSCLE CENTRIC OVER EXERCISE CENTRIC

-Kettle bell swings work a lot of muscles but the the glutes and hamstrings being the prime movers.
-If it hurts you, try hyper extensions focusing on the same muscles.
-Do it in a non-ballistic fashion, focus on the contractIons and keep the muscle loaded from start to finish every rep. You've added some stability to the knees, forearms and shoulders out of it.
-Still targeted the same primary muscles, just made it a lot safer and if done right, will get to a more isolated contraction.
+Kettlebell swings work a lot of muscles, but the glutes and hamstrings are the prime movers.
+If it hurts you, try hyperextensions focusing on the same muscles.
+Do it in a non-ballistic fashion, focus on the contractIons and keep the muscle loaded from start to finish every rep, you’ll get some stability to the knees, forearms and shoulders out of it.
+Still targeting the same primary muscles, just made it a lot safer and if done right, will get to a more isolated contraction.

 There is nothing wrong with finding a safer alternative.
 Consistency is the key.